ENCCS/intermediate-mpi/content/mpi-and-threads-pt1.rst

 .. keypoints::

-   - MPI offers four levels of threading support, use the one that fits
+   - MPI offers four levels of threading support, use the one that fit your needs.